We will be running a Gold practice expedition on:

-This webpage provides an outline of the expedition week, what’s involved and what’s included.
-More detailed information on the expedition will be set out in our ‘Participant’s Pack’ to participants.
+This webpage provides an outline of the expedition, what’s involved and what’s included.
+More detailed information on the expedition will be set out in our ‘Participant’s Pack’.

 To book on to the expedition click here.